 Why industrial digitization in Africa?

 Quite simply, the stakes are to be more flexible to produce more and more efficient and varied products, to increase productivity while shortening delivery times and optimizing manufacturing costs.

-But also, it is also helping them to be the first to produce an innovative product on the market.
+However, it is also helping them to be the first to produce an innovative product on the market.
+We assist them and provide them skills in managing of their industrial digitization.

-We support them and put at their disposal skills in the management of their industrial digitizationThe world of the Industrial Information System is changing with the advent of digital today present throughout the entire chain of industrialization through the presence of new technologies, data digitization (BIM model design, augmented reality, 3D printing), automata integration, robotics, connected objects, traceability sensors, preventive maintenance sensors and Big data.
+The world of the Industrial Information System is changing with the advent of digital today present throughout the entire chain of industrialization through the presence of new technologies, data digitization (BIM model design, augmented reality, 3D printing), automata integration, robotics, connected objects, traceability sensors, preventive maintenance sensors and Big data.
 Innovation Conseil supports its customers in the digitalization of tools, methods and work processes in the industry through end-to-end monitoring of the product design and production chain, the provision of a system of a centralized information system for better access to a knowledge base and shared resources between services.

 Innovation Conseil Ltd offers its clients solutions in digital engineering, architecture and integration of industrial information systems: